Foundations of regular variation on topological spaces: Continuous functions

-Recall that the product ideal $\sR_0^m$ consists of all sets $A$ in $\R^d$ such that the $\inf\{\modulus_m(y):y\in A\}>0$, where
+Recall that the product ideal $\sR_0^m$ consists of all sets $A$ in $\R^m$ such that the $\inf\{\modulus_m(y)\colons y\in A\}>0$, where

-Thus, $A\times\R\in \sR_0^{m+1}$ if $A\in\sR_0^m$.
+Thus, $A\times\R\in \sR_0^{m+1}$ whenever $A\in\sR_0^m$.
 Because of this and by construction, the tail measures $\mu_{u_1,\dots,u_m}$ form a consistent family.
 Extensions of infinite measures (including Radon measures on topological spaces) have been constructed in \cite{MR499063} and \cite{MR0404570}.
-Such a construction yields a $\sigma$-finite measure on the cylindrical $\sigma$-algebra on $\R^\II$ whose projections are the given finite dimensional distributions.
-If $\xi$ takes values in $\R^d$, then \eqref{eq:27v} is amended by replacing $\sR_0^m$ with $(\sR_0^k)^m$, which is the product of $m$ ideals $\sR_0^k$.
+Such a construction yields a $\sigma$-finite measure on the cylindrical $\sigma$-algebra on $\R^\II$ whose projections are the given finite-dimensional distributions.
+If $\xi$ takes values in $\R^d$, then \eqref{eq:27v} is amended by replacing $\sR_0^m$ with $(\sR_0^d)^m$, which is the product of $m$ ideals $\sR_0^d$.

-The definition of finite dimensional regular variation treats finite dimensional distributions of order $m$ in relation to the ideal $\sR_0^m$, which is generated by the modulus given at \eqref{eq:50}.
+The definition of finite-dimensional regular variation treats finite-dimensional distributions of order $m$ in relation to the ideal $\sR_0^m$, which is generated by the modulus given in \eqref{eq:50}.
 Theorem~\ref{thr:polar-decomp-4} implies that \eqref{eq:27v} holds if and only if

-as $t\to\infty$.
-It is possible to impose weak convergence above, conditionally on large values of other moduli, possibly, depending on the values of $\xi$ outside of $u_1,\dots,u_m$ or even on its whole path.
+It is possible to impose weak convergence above, conditionally on large values of other moduli, possibly depending on the values of $\xi$ outside of $u_1,\dots,u_m$ or even on its entire path.

-Another natural choice of the reference modulus is given by the value of $\xi$ at a point $u_0$ fixed in the set $\II$ of arguments.
-Then $\xi$ is said to be finite dimensional regularly varying in relation to the modulus $\modulus_{u_0}(\xi)=|\xi(u_0)|$ if
+A natural choice for the reference modulus is given by the value of $\xi$ at a point $u_0$ fixed in the parameter domain $\II$.
+Then $\xi$ is said to be finite-dimensional regularly varying in relation to the modulus $\modulus_{u_0}(\xi)=|\xi(u_0)|$ if